What Is Fentanyl?

 Fentanyl has several forms when it’s prescribed in a hospital setting, including tablets, lollipops, lozenges, transdermal patches and intravenous.
 In some instances, the patches are chewed or eaten or illicit users get hold of the other clinical forms.
 However, in most cases, illegal fentanyl is distributed in powder form and is smoked, snorted or injected.
 In its pure form, it’s white, but impurities mean that it often gets sold as an off-white, tan or brown powder.

 Perhaps the scariest thing about fentanyl is the fact it carries such a high risk of overdose.
-With dealers cutting it with substances like cocaine and MDMA, the risk of death has significantly increased with these traditionally less harmful recreational drugs as well.
+With dealers cutting it with substances like cocaine and MDMA, the risk of opioid related overdose deaths has significantly increased with these traditionally less harmful recreational drugs as well.
 Even if drug users in the U.S. aren’t actively seeking out fentanyl, they’re in a highly dangerous situation by putting something unregulated into their body.

 All opioid drugs are physically addictive as well as causing psychological dependence.
 This means the body adapts to accommodate what it mistakenly processes as something it needs to function.
 While this only occurs after a period of sustained use with other substances, the potency of fentanyl means addiction is likely to happen almost instantly — and be particularly damaging to individuals who were already opioid-dependent.

-Fentanyl withdrawal holds many of the people in the throes of addiction back from seeking the treatment they desperately need, which is why we’d always recommend that someone struggling with this debilitating disease attend a treatment facility.
+Fentanyl drug withdrawal holds many of the people in the throes of addiction back from seeking the treatment they desperately need, which is why we’d always recommend that someone struggling with this debilitating disease attend a drug rehab or drug treatment facility.
 In addition to getting access to a ready-made support network, you get medication, support and therapy to help ease the discomfort associated with withdrawal.

 - Joint pain